11 Amazing Uses and Benefits of Money Tree Plants

 The most positive effects came when the participants could see, smell, or touch nearby plants.
 When plants were present, the participants also had lower cortisol levels and improved regulation of their central nervous systems.

-6) Money Tree Plants Could Help Boost Your Productivity
+6) Could Help Boost Your Productivity

 Having houseplants nearby while we work may help boost our productivity and focus.
 Some studies indicate that workers can be up to 15% more productive with houseplants nearby.